-The program does not offer credit for prior work experience to be applied towards supervised experiential learning rotations/hours.
-However, prior work experience is considered when determining supervised practice site assignments in order to advance student competency according to their professional development goals.
+The program does not offer credit for prior work experience to be applied towards SEL rotations or hours.
+However, prior work experience is considered when determining supervised practice site assignments in order to advance student competency according to the student's professional development goals.